Companion cavalry: Etymology

 The name of the military unit derives from Greek Hetairoi, those near the king.
 The Hetairoi (Companions) could be members of the Macedonian aristocracy or commoners of any origin who enjoyed the trust and friendship of the Macedonian regent.
 The Hetairideia, a festival pertaining to the sacred relationship which bound the king and his companions together was celebrated and even Euripides, the famed Athenian playwright, was honoured as an hetairos of the king Archelaus.
 The Royal friends (Philoi) or the king's Companions (basilikoi hetairoi) were named for life by the king among the Macedonian aristocracy.

 Unit

 Equipment

-Companion cavalry would ride the best horses, and receive the best weaponry available.
-In Alexander's day, each carried a xyston (long thrusting spear), and wore a bronze muscle cuirass or linothorax, shoulder guards and Boeotian helmets, but bore no shield.
+Companion cavalry was composed of the most powerful nobles, and as such, had access to the best horses and equipment available.
+In Alexander's day, they mostly carried a xyston (long thrusting spear), and wore a bronze muscle cuirass or linothorax, shoulder guards and Boeotian helmets, but bore no shield.
 A kopis (curved slashing sword) or xiphos (cut and thrust sword) was also carried for close combat, should the xyston be lost or broken.